EdmundLeex/asteroid-js/Readme.md

 Go to this link, kill the red dots, and stay alive!
 Submit your high score.

-Beaware, this game is fun and very adictive!
+Beware, this game is fun and very addictive!

 ![screenshot_1]
 ![screenshot_2]